EwenQuim/ewenquim.github.io/articles/4-strategies-IPD.md

 But it would induce very complicated algorithm to find the right strategy.

-In fact, the mathematicians Press and Dyson have found that for infinite rounds (and it will work for an enough big number of rounds in practice), it is enough to know the action of the previous round to make a good strategy.
+In fact, the mathematicians Press and Dyson have found that for infinite rounds (and it will work for an enough big number of rounds in practice) of the same game, it is enough to know the action of the previous round to make a good strategy.

 So we will adapt our strategies to the actions of the previous round!